Seji64/LAPS-WebUI/README.md

   --restart unless-stopped \
   ghcr.io/seji64/laps-webui:1.6
 ```

-## Advanced configuration
+## ⚙️ Advanced Configuration

-### Change Listen Address and/or Port

-There are a few options to configure this.
-[Here](https://andrewlock.net/exploring-the-dotnet-8-preview-updates-to-docker-images-in-dotnet-8/) is a quite good writeup with explains all options.

-### Reverse Proxy
-If you are using a reverse proxy ensure `WebSockets` are allowed / enabled
+- Listen address and port: [Learn more](https://andrewlock.net/exploring-the-dotnet-8-preview-updates-to-docker-images-in-dotnet-8/)
+- Behind a reverse proxy: WebSocket support must be enabled!

-## Usage:
+## 🧑‍💻 Usage
-- Navigate with your WebBrowser to the LAPS WebUI Page (Default: http://127.0.0.1:8080 )
+ - Access the app at: http://127.0.0.1:8080
-- Login with any Active Directory User which can access the LAPS LDAP Properties
+ - Authenticate with your Active Directory user credentials
+ - Search for a computer by its name
-- Type any Computername in the Searchbox and click a result to view the LAPS Password.
+ - Click on the result to display the LAPS-managed password

+## ❓ FAQ
-## Why is there no User Management?
+### Why is there no user management?

-There is none cause *LAPS-WebUI* authenticates against your ActiveDirectory.
-There is also defined who can read those LAPS Passwords.
+Authentication and authorization are fully handled by Active Directory.

+### What LAPS versions are supported?
+Both Microsoft LAPS v1 (legacy) and LAPS v2 (modern) are supported.

 ## Screenshots: